zazuko/data-cube-curation/packages/cli/README.md

 ## Run from sources

+Here's an example of converting local files using a locally-built image:

 1. Place source csv files in directory `~/packages/cli/input`
 1. (optionally) Ensure a fresh container is built